Jerry Del Colliano: Dale Carnegie

 In 1980 Del Colliano enrolled in Dale Carnegie Course.
 After taking the course Del Colliano continued on and became a Graduate Assistant and then a Dale Carnegie certified trainer for 11 years.
 During the 11 years as an instructor Del Colliano earned numerous awards for graduating 100% of his class.

 Author

 In 2011 Del Colliano published his first book, 'Out of bad Comes Good – The Advantages of Disadvantages' through publishing house Morgan James.
 This book touched on a different area in Del Colliano's life, one on the human condition and the other on his past teachings of Dale Carnegie.

 Motivational blog

 In September 2012, Del Colliano debuted a blog JerryDelColliano.com devoted to motivation, inspiration and innovation.

 New York University

-In 2018 Del Colliano joined the faculty at New York University Steinhardt School.
+In 2018 Professor Del Colliano joined the faculty at New York University Steinhardt School.
 Starting in the spring of 2019 Del Colliano will teach a course called Music in the Media Business.
+In spring 2023, Professor Del Colliano created a new course "Stress-free Living and Working in the Music Business" that deals with fear of failure, pressure to succeed, performance anxiety and the challenges that affect the confidence that it takes to know how to make a life and a living in music and the performing arts.

 Jerry Del Colliano lives in Moorestown, NJ with his wife Cheryl.

 He has two children, Jerry, Jr and Daria.